 The "big picture" is to eventually combine our structural results with others to eventually obtain a comprehensive, predictive understanding of at least simple cells.
-To this end, many hundreds of complete bacterial genomes are now available.
+To this end, tens of thousands of bacterial genomes are now available.
 All the basic metabolic pathways in several model species are known.
 A variety of "omic" technologies are being used in various labs to document which genes are transcribed and when, which macromolecules are synthesized and how many of each type are present in the cell, and how they interact to mediate metabolism and regulate gene expression.
 Considering this dramatic progress, our persistent ignorance about many of the most fundamental physical and mechanical processes that occur in a bacterial life cycle is surprising.
 We still don't know, for instance, how bacteria generate and maintain their characteristic shapes, establish polarity, organize their genomes, segregate their chromosomes, divide, and in some cases move.
 Thus in some sense the "omics" technologies are giving us lists of parts and reactions, but bacterial cells are not merely bags of enzymes - structural and mechanical details are also needed.

 Such information often comes through the careful testing and revision of specific hypotheses, but it can also emerge less methodically when major technological advances open new windows into nature.
-The emergence of electron cryotomography is just such a case, as it is now providing unprecedented 3-D views of heterogeneous proteins, viruses, and even whole bacterial cells in near-native states to "molecular" (~4-7 nm) resolution.
+The emergence of electron cryotomography is just such a case, as it is now providing unprecedented 3-D views of heterogeneous proteins, viruses, and even whole bacterial cells in near-native states to "macromolecular" (~2-5 nm) resolution.
 We are both helping develop electron cryotomography as a structural technique and using it to study bacterial ultrastructure, hoping to generate new insights into the structures and functions of the cytoskeleton, cell wall, genome, motility machines, intracellular compartments, chemoreceptor systems and other supramolecular assemblies.

 The prokaryotic cytoskeleton